 It has been a little over 8 months since my baby’s fetal demise.
-I feel fine most of the time but some times, the sadness comes out and I am so surprised by how sad I can still feel.
+I feel fine most of the time but some times, the sadness comes out.
+I find myself sobbing at the slightest reminder and I am so surprised by how sad I can still feel.

 My husband wants to have another baby.
 I don’t think I do.
 I can’t get over the fear that something could go wrong again and the idea that maybe it was just meant to be that way.

+Feelings are so hard to be consumed by.
 I know it is a process to work through these feelings that go with grief but I just feel so angry with myself and with the world.
 I would love for anyone with the a similar experience to share- will the baby aversion go away?